 In this exercise, you will learn how to identify heterozygous bases in chromatograms.
 To annotate heterozygous bases, select all of the chromatograms in the Trim ends folder, click Pre-processing and select Find Heterozygotes in the dropdown.

-Set the the Peak Similarity to 50%, the Action to take option to Annotate in the Find Heterozygotes dialog box and click Run (see image below).
+Set the Peak Similarity to 50%, the Action to take option to Annotate in the Find Heterozygotes dialog box, and click Run (see image below).

-With the above settings, when an alternative peak is ≥ 50% as high as the best peak, this base will be contribute towards a heterozygous call to the consensus calculation.
-This analysis will produce 6 documents with (found heterozygotes) appended to the end of the document Name.
+With the above settings, when an alternative peak is ≥ 50% as high as the best peak, this base will be annotated as heterozygous.
+This analysis will produce 8 documents with (found heterozygotes) appended to the end of the document Name.

 **Note that you can also run this operation within the Batch Assemble Sanger Sequences operation.
 Learn more heterozygous bases identification and annotation here.